guckstift/crunchy/README.md

 The language has 3 different primitive types and no more other types.
 The primitive types are:

-* "number" - a 64-bit double-precision binary floating-point number
+* "int" - a 32-bit signed integer number
-* "bool" - a boolean value, one of either "true" or "false", stored as a single 0- or a 1-byte
+* "bool" - a boolean value, one of either "true" or "false", stored as a single byte containing 0x00 or 0x01
 * "string" - an immutable fixed-size array of ASCII characters

 Variables must be declared before being used.
 A declaration looks like this: